How to make a diet adapted to your goals

 Enter the data below to find out how many calories you need for your diet.

-According to your goal, the number of calories you need is different.
+Depending on your goal, the number of calories you need is different.

 If you want to gain muscle mass, you need more calories than if you want to lose weight.